jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_connect_details.md

 ---
-title: SQL Server connection details
+title: Connection Details for SQL Server
 last_updated: July 29, 2016
 tags: [connection_details,connection_details_for_each_connection_type]
 summary: "Specify the connection details for a SQL Server database."